Enrise/PHPCI-Rocketeer/README.md

 A rocketeer plugin for PHPCI so PHPCI can deploy your code after a succesful build.

-The commits on GitHub pull-requests will not be deployed, only commits merged into the main repository will be deployed if the branch is matching one branchses in the config.
+The commits on GitHub pull-requests will not be deployed, only commits merged into the main repository will be deployed if the branch is matching one branches in the config.

 ### PHPCI config